*This post may contain affiliate links. Please see my disclosure for more details!*

 - 100 g Oreos (chopped)

-In a large saucepan pour the Condensed milk, Butter, Sugar, and Golden Syrup and melt on a medium heat till the sugar has dissolved – stir frequently to stop anything from catching.
+- In a large saucepan pour the condensed milk, butter, sugar, and golden syrup and melt on a medium heat until the sugar has dissolved – stir frequently to stop anything from catching.

-Sprinkle over some crushed/chopped Oreos, and set again till solid!
+- Sprinkle over some crushed/chopped Oreos, and set again until solid!

 - You don't need to move the insides of the Oreos, I just leave them in.